cefore/cefpyco/README.md

 The following points should be noted.

 * The receive method does not wait for all packets received by cefnetd.
-    - To receive Interest packets in your app, you need to call the “register” method.
+    - To receive Interest packets in your app, you need to call the "register" method.
     - In order to receive Data packets in your app, Interest packets must be sent first.
 * Because the cefnetd buffer cannot store many packets, the receive method must be called at appropriate intervals.
     We recommend that you implement such that the application receives packets from cefnetd by calling the receive method at appropriate intervals.